babayagaG/devops-challenge/README.md

 # Fusang DevOps Challenge

 ### Prerequisite
-Please clone this current repository into your local machine and start working on the task inside each folder.
+Please clone this current repository into your local machine.
+There is a **Readme.md** file in each task folder and you should read it to complete the task.

-Once you have completed the tasks then, you can upload them into your Git Repo and provide us the link for downloading.
+Once you have completed the tasks then, you can upload them into your own Git Repository and provide us the link for downloading.